batatovich/payments-engine/README.md

    partner error" guidance.
 Only environment-level failures (missing argument, unreadable file, broken CSV stream) abort the run.

-## Efficiency

-- Input is streamed: the `csv` reader yields records lazily and each row is processed as it arrives (a single reused `StringRecord` buffer, no `Vec<Transaction>`).
-Memory is bounded by the number of distinct clients and retained deposits, not by input size, so the program handles a small sample or an effectively unbounded stream the same way.
-- Both input and output are buffered (`BufReader` / `BufWriter`).

 ## Testing

 - **Unit tests** (in `engine.rs`) cover every transaction type and error path: